EQuimper/twitter-clone-with-graphql-reactnative/README.md

 getTweet: (_, { _id }) => Tweet.findById(_id),
 ```

 Here we just find one single item by providing the id.
-Mongoose have an awesome method call `findById()` who make ur life easier ;).
-Inside the resolver we have a function who take 3 arguments.
-First one is the parent "We gonna talk about it later", second one is the args object who is what inside the argument inside the `schema.js` file.
-The third one is the context and we gonna also talk about it later.
-Here you see I `{ _id }` destructuring the `_id` prop from the args.
-This is just for make my code a bit cleaner.
+Mongoose have an awesome method called `findById()` to make your life easier ;).
+Inside the resolver we have a function which takes 3 arguments.
+First one is the parent : "We gonna talk about it later", second one is the args object inside the argument inside the `schema.js` file.
+The third one is the context and we will also talk about it later.
+Here you see me destructuring the `{ _id }`,  `_id` prop from the args.
+This is just to make my code a bit cleaner.

-3. Now we just need to go inside `src/graphql/resolvers/index.js` and add what we just did in the Query object
+3. Now we need to go inside `src/graphql/resolvers/index.js` and add what we just did in the Query object

 ```js
 getTweet: TweetResolvers.getTweet,